Tinder for Colleagues

 At the time when the previous version of Erna was launched, car2go already was growing continuously at several locations.
 Regular lunch dates were supposed to ensure that communication across department-boundaries scaled further and thus the build-up of silos could be avoided.
 The upcoming merger with DriveNow strengthened our belief that the motivations were valid and that lunch dates would be a nice way to help.
-Also, other companies like Auth0 use similar Slack bots like Donut 🍩.
+Other Companies use similar Slack bots like Donut.

 Be Part of the Network